-This is what my completed workbench looks like, furnished with all the
+This is what my completed workbench looks like, furnished with

 necessary junk.
 There's an ESD mat on the desktop, a couple of